farsonic/jvision-splunk/README.md

-# open-nti-input-jti
+# open-nti-json-output

-Standalone container running fluentd and Juniper Telemetry plugin.
+Standalone container running fluentd, fluent-plugin-splunk-ex and the Juniper Telemetry plugin.

-This container has been designed to work with the project OpenNTI but it can fit for other projects as well.
+This container has been based on the  OpenNTI project and has been tested with SPLUNK as the upstream collector.
 Multiple type of output are supported and can be defined at launch time:

+- JSON Output (Default)
-- Influxdb (default)
+- Influxdb
 - Kafka
 - Stdout

-This container can run in standalone mode or it can you can run multiple behind a load-balancer using docker-compose.
-A docker-compose configuration file is (not yet) provided.

 ## Environment variables